M1chol/m1/_posts/2025-01-11-ai-image-generation-getting-started.md

 - [Il était une FOIS](https://civitai.com/models/631617/style-lora-il-etait-une-fois) - Artistic style of the French educational animation.

 You can also find those on CivitAI.
+If you want to read more about loras: [Softwarekeep article](https://softwarekeep.com/blogs/how-to/how-to-use-stable-diffusion-lora-models)

 ## And that's all
 Not really.
 But you have very basic understending of core concepts.
 In the future I'll create step by step guids for each tool, so look for the `Tutorial` tag in [Tags](https://m1chol.github.io/m1/tags/)